BrandyW-code/meiu22-cross-platform-election-activity/README.md

 # Project Overview
 This Data Wrangling final project examines cross-platform election-related activity during the 2022 U.S. midterm period using the MEIU22 dataset.
 The project focuses on platform volume over time, surge detection (including shared surge windows and possible lead/lag patterns), and an exploratory harm proxy using Reddit text.

-**Research Questions**
-- **RQ1:** Which platform contributed the largest share of election-related items in MEIU22, and how does that distribution change over time?
-- **RQ2:** What days show the strongest cross-platform surges, and are surges synchronized (same day across platforms) or staggered?
-- **RQ3:** Do surge days correspond with increased hate/harassment signals (using a preliminary text-based harm proxy where available)?

 # Introduction / Justification of the Research

 This project uses open, large-scale social media data to explore how election-related activity rises and falls across platforms during the 2022 U.S. midterm election season.
 The goal is to produce reproducible summaries and visual evidence that help form a clear prognostication: election-week attention surges cluster across platforms, but platforms are not perfectly synchronized (lead/lag patterns appear), and collection choices (candidate vs. keyword) materially change what “activity” looks like.